-According to the government, GLCs operate fully as for-profit commercial entities, on the same basis as private sector companies: they are expected to provide commercial returns, commensurate with risks taken; they are subject to the the same regulations and market forces as private entrepreneurs; and they do not receive any subsidies or preferential treatment from the government.
-In an early survey of public enterprises in Singapore, Lee (1976, p.57) concludes that "[g]overnment control is in fact very loose" and that the government "normally does not interfere with the management of the companies directly."
-Lee (1976, p.58) further notes that GLCs appear to receive few, if any, special privileges by virtue of their government ownership:
+vide commercial returns, commensurate with risks taken; they are subject to the same regulations and market forces as private entrepreneurs; and they do not receive any subsidies or preferential treatment from the government.
+In an early survey of public enterprises in Singapore, Lee (1976, p.
+57) concludes that "[g]overnment control is in fact very loose" and that the government "normally does not interfere with the management of the companies directly."
+Lee (1976, p.
+58) further notes that GLCs appear to receive few, if any, special privileges by virtue of their government ownership:

 Tax holidays and tax concessions are applied generally to all companies as long as they fulfill the conditions of pioneer status and export orientation.
-Most of the public enterprises obtain credit from the Development Bank of Singapore, but the interest rate is usually not lower than that of other banks....
+Most of the public enterprises obtain credit from the Development Bank of Singapore, but the interest rate is usually not lower than that of other banks. . . .
 A few government companies may secure orders of goods and services from government departments.
-A few said they might squeeze a lower price from suppliers of input of materials because they were government-owned....
-To the question, 'whether they can obtain prior information regarding the government's future policy measures', practically all of them replied negatively.
+A few said they might squeeze a lower price from suppliers of input of materials because they were government-owned. . . .
+To the question, "whether they can obtain prior information regarding the government's future policy measures," practically all of them replied negatively.